joergbuchwald/ogs6py/paper/paper.md

 This brief overview shows only some of the functionalities coming with ogs6py and VTUinterface.
-Future developments will focus on extending functionalities with a focus on built-in checks to ensure that only valid input files are generated.
+Further developments will focus on extending functionalities with a focus on built-in checks to ensure that only valid input files are generated.

 # Applications